-Every single e-mail in which you don’t even have the common sense to introduce yourself and your activity properly marks the end of the beginning.
-Personally, I am not accepting this poor level of collaborating just because there are other WordPress authors out there ready to pay the bucks you ask for just because they think they don’t have alternatives.
+Every single e-mail in which you don’t even have the respect to introduce yourself and your activity properly marks the end of the beginning.
+Personally, I am not accepting this poor level of collaborating just because there are other WordPress authors out there ready to pay the bucks because they think they don’t have alternatives.
 There are always various routes to arrive at the same destination.

 This approach of obeying simply doesn’t feel right and balanced.

-You should be able to have media kits, to provide cold data about your traffic, you should know in-depth information about your readers and the overall audience, instead of pretending that you are a big publisher with requirements similar to the crew of NPR or De Correspondent.
+You should be able to have media kits, to provide cold data about your traffic, you should know in-depth information about your readers, instead of pretending that you are a big publisher with requirements similar to the crew of NPR or De Correspondent.

-You are not NPR nor De Correspondent, you are barely someone with a www who was clever enough to start this game a few years ago and fought for keywords, and you are now part of a playground where some folks allow such crappy things.
+You are not NPR nor De Correspondent, you are barely someone with a website which started this game a few years ago and fought for keywords, and you are now part of a playground where some folks allow such crappy things.

 The normality and the high standards in terms of publishing are not happening today in the WordPress ecosystem.